It has never been easier to achieve your ideal physique due to the convenience of simple calculators which require little of your time.

 BMR – Basal Metabolic Rate (Calories required to keep your body functioning at rest)

-TDEE – Total Energy Expenditure (Total calories your body uses per day for all activities)
+TDEE – Total Energy Expenditure (Total calories your body uses per day for all activities, try our TDEE Calculator here.)

 LBM – Lean Body Mass (All body mass except for fat mass).